The Covert Narcissist

 Their behaviour rarely matches their words.
 Promises are never kept and assurances are never given.
 They never really connect with anyone other than a surface level.
 Any form of intimacy is terrifying as it might involve them having to show a part of themselves they’d rather keep hidden.

 A covert narcissist was once challenged by a third party.
 They asked if validating her partner’s experiences felt like she was invalidating herself.
 She didn’t answer.
 She asked her partner later that evening why he never said he needed to be validated.
-He sighed in exasperation.
+He sighed in exasperation but didn’t answer.

-Covert narcissists only win when you give in.
+Covert narcissists think they win only when you give in.

 #narcissist #narcissism #covertnarcissist #covertnarcisissm